pimittens/pims/README.md

 * Players can receive a medal with bonus stats based on the number of monster cards they have collected.
 Medals are given by the Agent E npc (this npc has some other leftover custom features which still need to be changed/removed).
 The stats of the medals scale linearly up to +1000 all stat, +10000 hp/mp, +100 att/m.att (might be changed).
 The main purpose of the medals is to remove the need for hp washing and assigning points to secondary stats.
 * PQ rewards have been changed, removing some useless items and adding useful scrolls.
 Some notable examples: LMPQ has shield att. and shield m. att. scrolls.
 * @shop command which allows players to access the nlc shop from anywhere.
+* Projectiles are not consumed when attacking (might later adjust the drop rate of throwing stars because of this).

 ## Planned Features